5 Keys to Strategically Positioning your Creative Agency for Success

 5. Make Your Positioning Public

 Spread by word-of-mouth and present yourself.
 Consciously select the conferences you want to attend, the networks to join, and your social media strategy.
 Doing these things effectively you will help create your brand and culture awareness.
-Defining your focus clearly to prospects and clients will not only help you attract more clients that fit with your agency, it will allow your brand to be more viral.
+Defining your focus clearly to prospects and clients will not only help you attract more clients that fit with your agency, but it will also allow your brand to be more viral.
 The results of this will be reflected in your bottom line (profitability) as your agency will be talking about and working on services that match your competencies.

-Finally, we can say that the ultimate goal of your positioning should be creating and communicating your core competencies in such a remarkable fashion that you are seen as irreplaceable.
+Finally, we can say that the ultimate goal of your agency positioning should be creating and communicating your core competencies in such a remarkable fashion that you are seen as irreplaceable.
 It is about focusing and being efficient in what you do best, creating a unique culture and ultimately maximizing your profits.

 As we go about our daily routines of working in the business, we sometimes forget to stop and think about what we are doing and how it connects to what we want to be.
 I hope this post has made it apparent that it is just as important to work on the business and your strategies for success.